iamloganwalsh/RSP/Novice/ADM.md

 - The network flow problem asks for the maximum amount of flow that can be sent from vertices s to t in a given weighted graph G while respecting the maximum capacities of each pipe.

 ### Bipartite Matching
-- A matching in a graph G = (V, E) is a subset of edges E' \subset E such taht no two edges E' share a vertex.
+- A matching in a graph G = (V, E) is a subset of edges E' \subset E such that no two edges E' share a vertex.
     - A set of edges that don't share any vertices.
 - G is bipartite or two-colourable if the verices can be divided into two sets L and R such that all edges in G have one vertex in L and one vertex in R.
 - Finding the maximum cardinality bipartite matching using network flow: